 I’m offering different texts and images under different licenses with different license terms.
 Please make sure you individually check the license terms of each text and images you want to reuse or redistribute.
-Note that not every image on Ctrl blog is licenses under a Creative Commons license!
+Note that not every image on Ctrl blog is licensed under a Creative Commons license!

 Licenses for individual articles were chosen based on their commercial value to me.
 For example, reviews and photos of discontinued products and services have been licensed under more permissive licenses whereas the most popular articles have more restrictive licenses.

 You’ll find license statements for each item on a page at the bottom of every page.
-The human readable licenses at the bottom of each page will need some further work from me., however.
+The human readable licenses at the bottom of each page will need some further work, however.
 They’re a bit repetitive and hard to read as-is as they’re currently generated from Resource Description Framework (RDF) metadata statements.

 Each page also contains detailed embedded machine-readable license information about the texts and images on the page in HTML+RDFa format.
 An RDFa parser will tell you the exact license and attribution requirements for each thing on a page. —and no, you can’t parse the license information using regular expressions (regex).
 Use an RDFa parser to build an RDF graph instead.
 Even multinational technology giants like Facebook and Twitter seem to be using regex parsing for RDFa, but they even get the basics wrong.

 Please feel free to drop me an email if you use one of my images or texts anywhere.
 Especially if you translate any of my articles to another language!
 This is, of course, entirely optional as Creative Commons licenses don’t require you to ask permissions before redistribute, transform, translate, or find other uses for any of my Creative Commons licensed creations.
 As long as you comply with the attribution requirements and the terms of the license, of course!